NVIDIA/NVFlare/docs/examples/hello_pt.rst

 Feel free to refer to the :doc:`detailed documentation <../programming_guide>` at any point to learn more about the specifics of `NVIDIA FLARE <https://pypi.org/project/nvflare/>`_.

+We recommend you first finish the :doc:`Hello FedAvg with NumPy <hello_fedavg_w_numpy>` exercise since it introduces the federated learning concepts of `NVIDIA FLARE <https://pypi.org/project/nvflare/>`_.

 Make sure you have an environment with NVIDIA FLARE installed.

 You can follow :ref:`getting_started` on the general concept of setting up a Python virtual environment (the recommended environment) and how to install NVIDIA FLARE.

 Introduction
 -------------